-Before I explain how scientists test the toxicity of a chemical, it is important to reiterate a concept: the dose makes the poison.
+Before I explain why and how scientists test the toxicity of a chemical, it is important to reiterate a concept: the dose makes the poison.
 For the most, there is a relationship between the quantity of chemical an organism is exposed to and the nature and degree of harmful effects.
 This is called a dose-response relationship (see Figure 2).

 Is there a difference between dose and concentration?